RituRajSingh878/RituRajSingh878.github.io/_posts/2019-08-01-worldquant.md

 ---
-latest: yes
+layout: post
 title: Selected as a research consultant to work on the alpha creation with WorldQuant.
+comments: false
+keywords: false
+link: false
+news: true
 ---